SultanShadow/Bi_DIR_AMP_5G/README.md

 # Conclusion

-The design is ready to be integrated in caravel chip
+The design is ready to be integrated in caravan chip

 # Design and Simulation Files
 xschem/CompleteAMP is Complete Top Level Schematic